-1.2A Disabled / Stroller Access

-Provide access for disabled users and strollers onto community land where possible.

-- Address unsuitable access, providing access paths where appropriate and as finances allow. - Satisfy the requirements of the Disability Discrimination Act 1992 and the Anti-Discrimination Act 1977.
+Performance Measures Disabled / stroller access is provided into appropriate areas of community land Requirements of the Disability Discrimination Act and Anti-Discrimination Act are met as resources and conditions allow.
+Time Frame Σ 0 S Mgt Team HSC Action Address unsuitable access, providing access naths where appropriate and access to the access. finances allow.
+Satisfy the requirements of the Disability Discrimination Act 1992 and the Anti- Discrimination Act 1977.

-Requirements of the Disability Discrimination Act and Anti-Discrimination Act are met as resources and conditions allow.

-Disabled / stroller access is provided into appropriate areas of community land.

-HSC

 Where parking areas are provided for the community on community land, provide appropriate number of parking spaces in accordance with the requirements of the Access and Mobility DCP, to allow access for users with disabilities.
+Management Statement 1.2A Disabled / Stroller Access Provide access for disabled users where possible.